maxschmaltz/DERBI/README.md

 > NB!
 The indices order must correspond to the target tags order.
 Note also, that the input text is lemmatized with the given spaCy model tokenizer, so the indices will be indexing a _spacy.tokens.Doc_ instance.

 ### Output
-Returns _str_: the input text, where the specified words are replaced with inflection results.
+Returns _str_: the input text, where the specified words are replaced with the inflection results.
 The output is normalized.

 ## Tags